GENERAL:

 I found a bug!
 How do I report it?

-We currently don’t have a formal bug tracker, so please contact us directly on the Codehaus Discord server using the link at the top of the page.
+We currently don’t have a formal bug tracker, so please notify us directly in the Codehaus Discord server using the link at the top of the page.

 CHARACTERS: